RobertBergman/routesim/memory-bank/progress.md

 - Core simulation models and routing engine framework are in place.
 - OSPF, IS-IS, BGP engines are implemented with simplified logic.
 Static is basic, RIP is a stub.
 - Backend provides foundational API for topology management.
-- Frontend allows adding devices, interfaces, links, and visualizes the topology via SVG.
+- Frontend allows adding devices, interfaces, links, visualizes the topology via SVG, and supports import/export + local storage persistence.
 - **Major gap: Test coverage for core routing logic.**
 - Ready for WebSocket implementation, RIP completion, testing improvements, and UI enhancements.